kundajelab/atac_dnase_pipelines/bds/tf_chipseq/README.md

 CREATE_BEDGRAPH 	: Create bedGraph file from .tagAlign.gz
 CONVERT_TO_BIGWIG 	: Convert bedGraph to bigwig
 CHROM_SIZES 		: Location of chrom.sizes file for your .fa
-UMAP_DIR 			: Location of umap (for hg19, set it to globalmap_k20tok54)
+UMAP_DIR 			: Location of umap (for hg19, globalmap_k20tok54)
-SEQ_DIR 			: Location of seq.
+SEQ_DIR 			: Location of sequence .fa files (for hg19, chr?.fa)

 ### Usage